Sanaya Irani & Mohit Sehgal Break Silence; Clarify That They Are NOT Contracted To Win Nach Baliye 8

 Nach Baliye 8 finale is just a few days away.
 The celebrity contestants have been requesting their fans to vote for them.
 Many celebrities too, have been supporting the couples.
 But amidst the finale preparation, a lot of negative things have been said about Sanaya Irani and Mohit Sehgal.

 It is said that Sanaya & Mohit's scores were rigged, MoNaya fans are promoting them with a fake contest, they are contracted to win the show, and many more.
 We had also recently reported about how MoNaya and DiVek's fans had gone to extreme levels to make them win the show!
-Sanaya and Mohit finally break their silence as they clarify about the rumours.
+Sanaya and Mohit finally break their silence to clarify the rumours.
 Read on...

 Sanaya & Mohit Share A Video

 Sanaya and Mohit took to social media and shared a few videos to clarify the rumours.
-Read on to know what the couple has to say about the article that said they are contracted winners and lots more against them....
+Read on to know what the couple has to say about the article that said they are contracted winners and a lot more against them....

 Nach Baliye 8 Official Account On Instagram